Trump Turns Philadelphia Eagles Event Into 'Celebration Of America'

 Trump added, "we stand to honor our fellow citizens, and our magnificent Constitution," overlooking, perhaps, the First Amendment which protects various rights associated with protesting.

 White House press secretary Sarah Sanders said Tuesday just prior to the White House event that "the vast majority of the Eagles team decided to abandon their fans."
-She also called the apparent decision of many of the team's players not to attend the event with Trump "a political stunt by the Eagles organization."
+She also called the decision of many of the team's players not to attend the event with Trump "a political stunt by the Eagles organization."

+And the winner of the 2018 NBA crown?
+Don't expect them at the White House either.
+Cleveland Cavaliers star LeBron James said Tuesday "I know no matter who wins this series, no one wants the invite anyway.
+So it won't be Golden State or Cleveland going."

+Last year, 2017 NBA champion Golden State were similarly dis-invited from the White House by Trump after Warriors star Stephen Curry said he wouldn't attend.